There are many cardiology ultrasound machines available on the market for used equipment, but which one is the best?

 This system boasts innovative features that enable physicians to quickly and easily assess myocardial function or quantify complex valvular lesions with greater depth and detail.

 The Aplio i900 delivers extreme processing power that helps healthcare providers see more in their ultrasound exams.
 This is due to thinner beam slices and more return information in each image.

 Additionally, the new beam generation technology, iBeam, optimizes beam efficiency, increases penetration, spatial resolution, and contrast resolution.

 The Aplio i900 comes with great features, among them are the Wall Motion Tracking, the Automated MVA Assessment and Surgical View.

-The Aplio i900 is the best from Toshiba´s cardiac ultrasounds.
+The Aplio i900 is the best cardiac ultrasounds from Toshiba available on the used market.

-However, if you are looking for a cardiology ultrasound from Toshiba at a lower budget, we recommend that you consider Toshiba Artida.
+However, if you are looking for a cheaper alternative, we recommend that you consider Toshiba Artida.

 Acuson SC2000 PRIME from Siemens

-The best ultrasound cardiology machine from Siemens is the Acuson SC2000 PRIME.
+The best ultrasound cardiology machine on the used market from Siemens is the Acuson SC2000 PRIME.